-- a) the national technical rule on which the administrative decision is based; - b) the legitimate public interest grounds justifying applying the national technical rule on which the administrative decision is based; - c) the technical or scientific evidence that your competent authority considered, including, any relevant developments in the state-of-the-art that have occurred since the national technical rule came into force; - a summary of any arguments put forward by the economic operator concerned that are relevant for the assessment on whether the goods are lawfully marketed and on whether the legitimate public interest covered by your applicable national technical rule are adequately protected, taking into account the characteristics of the goods in question; and - e) the evidence demonstrating that the administrative decision is appropriate for achieving the objective pursued and that it does not go beyond what is necessary to achieve that objective.
+- b) the legitimate public interest grounds justifying applying the national technical rule on which the administrative decision is based; - c) the technical or scientific evidence that your competent authority considered, including, any relevant developments in the state-of-the-art that have occurred since the national technical rule came into force; - d) a summary of any arguments put forward by the economic operator concerned that are relevant for the assessment on whether the goods are lawfully marketed and on whether the legitimate public interest covered by your applicable national technical rule are adequately protected, taking into account the characteristics of the goods in question; and - e) the evidence demonstrating that the administrative decision is appropriate for achieving the objective pursued and that it does not go beyond what is necessary to achieve that objective.

-The administrative decision must specify the remedies available under your national technical rules and the time limits applicable to those remedies.
-It must also refer to the possibility for economic operators to use SOLVIT and the problem solving procedure laid down in Regulation 2019/51516.
+The administrative decision must specify the remedies available under your national technical rule and the time limits applicable to those remedies.
+It must also refer to the possibility for economic operators to use SOLVIT and the problem solving procedure laid down in Regulation 2019/515.

-ightarrow How should you notify the administrative decision?
+How should you notify the administrative decision?

 You should notify the administrative decision to the economic operator without delay.
-You should notify the administrative decision to the Commission and to the other Member States no later than 20 working days after you took it.17 https://webgate.ec.europa.eu/icsms_internal/secure/docs/info/manual/ICSMSUsersGuide-Inspectors_EN.pdf
+You should notify the administrative decision to the Commission and to the other Member States no later than 20 working days after you took it.

+You can find the User's Guide for Inspectors here: https://webgate.ec.europa.eu/icsms\internal/secure/docs/info/manual/ICSMSUsersGuide- Inspectors\EN.pdf